MarginalProtocol/v1-liquidity-monitor/README.md

 liquidityReturned >= position.liquidityLocked  # (owed)
 ```

-is broken for position settlement and liquidation.
+is broken for position settlement or liquidation.
 Should only occur in extreme
 funding payment cases.

 ## Installation